-The Special Audit Procedure Reports will be due 140 days from the close of the fiscal year or May 20, 2025, for hospitals with December 31 year ends.
-As a reminder, pursuant to regulation, COMAR 10.37.01.03R, any required report submitted to the Commission which is substantially incomplete or inaccurate may not be considered timely filed.
-Further, under this regulation, any hospital that does not file a report due under HSCRC law or regulation is liable for a fine of up to \$1,000 for each day the filing of the report is delayed.
+The Special Audit Procedure Reports are due 140 days from the close of the fiscal year.
+For hospitals with a June 30 fiscal year end, this deadline is November 17, 2025.

+Please be advised that, pursuant to COMAR 10.37.01.03R, any required report submitted to the Commission that is substantially incomplete or inaccurate may not be considered timely filed.
+Furthermore, under this regulation, any hospital failing to file a report due under HSCRC law or regulation is liable for a fine of up to \$1,000 for each day the filing of the report is delayed.

-Departments (Rate Centers) for FY 2024:
+Departments (Rate Centers) for FY 2025

-In procedure C-1, the three specific departments to be reviewed by the outside auditors for acute hospitals are Radiology - Therapeutic (RAT),
+For Procedure C-1, the three specific departments to be reviewed by outside auditors for acute hospitals are: